 If the landlord fails to perform the repairs, the tenant may perform the repairs or have them done.
-Thereafter, upon providing copies of all receipts to the landlord, the tenant may deduct up to \$500 from the next month's rent to reimburse the cost of repairs.
+Thereafter, upon providing copies of all receipts to the landlord, the tenant may deduct up to \$1,000 or one month's rent, whichever is greater from the next month's rent to reimburse the cost of repairs.